- What's Possible

 Because their standardized dimensions allow for easy transport on our existing ship, truck and rail infrastructures, container buildings can easily be moved from one location to another when necessary.
 This also allows for the prefabrication of entire buildings that can be quickly assembled (and later disassembled) on-site, which is always a greener alternative to on-site construction; building everything in one place that already has the means and resources available to do so (such as Falcon's workshop) greatly reduces the carbon footprint associated with bringing in the necessary people and materials to each new job site.

 A major factor in the ability of building systems to continue is their accessibility to the general population.
 While we are inundated every day with the latest and greatest achievements in "green" technology, the reality is that unless something is affordable enough to become widespread, its contribution to environmentalism is negligable.
 Shipping containers are a low-tech solution that cost as much as or less than normal building types, and the amount of money put into customizing and improving them is completely up to the owner.
 They are feasible options for much-needed low-income housing and flashy high-end design pieces alike.

-In this new age of environmental consciousness, Falcon Containers has stepped up to supply the public with sustainable shipping container buildings of all kinds.
-If you are interested in taking a tour of our facilities or if you have any questions for us, please don't hesitate to give us a call toll-free at 877-704-0177 or email us at firstname.lastname@example.org.
+In this new age of environmental consciousness, Falcon Structures has stepped up to supply the public with sustainable shipping container buildings of all kinds.
+If you are interested in taking a tour of our facilities or if you have any questions for us, please don't hesitate to give us a call at 877-704-0177 or email us at firstname.lastname@example.org.